RedTurtle/wildcardmedia.multipler/README.rst

 wildcardmedia.multipler
 ==============================================================================

-Multipler adapter for the "new" wildcard.media product.
+Multipler adapter for the "new" wildcard.media product (from version 3.x).

 Features
 --------

 - This product gives the 'new' wildcard.media the support for videos uploaded on the Multipler service.

 Examples